 In the military realm, the outcome of the decision is a self-inflicted mistake to the primary advantage of Russian President Vladimir Putin who is sorely in need of good news.
 A secondary winner of this decision could be Poland who has been hankering for more US permanent deployments.
 Despite this, the recent announcement by no means alters the strategic balance.
 Apart from a diplomatic headache for NATO Secretary-General Jens Stoltenberg, the Alliance remains at high readiness and evokes a strong deterrence posture throughout the European theatre.
 American troops still lead a battle-group in Poland through the enhanced Forward Presence (EFP) and conducted a scaled-down version of Exercise Defender Europe 20.
 The potential future fraying of relations will become more impactful down the line with big-ticket arms control issues up for debate like the Non-Proliferation of Nuclear Weapons (NPT) and New START.
 America’s recent exit from the Open Skies Treaty provides potential insight to German negotiators where Washington’s arms control mindset currently lies and going.

-Before jumping to conclusions about the endless spiraling of American-German defence relations, remember that American AFRICOM and EUCOM is based out of Stuttgart and that the U.S. Army Europe Chief of Staff is current held by a German Bundeswehr Brigadier General.
-Almost 57 years ago to the day of President Kennedy’s address, he stated that the America and its armed forces would come again if ever needed after success of the Berlin Airlift.
+Before jumping to conclusions about the endless spiralling of American-German defence relations, remember that American AFRICOM and EUCOM is based out of Stuttgart and that the U.S. Army Europe Chief of Staff is currently held by a German Bundeswehr Brigadier General.
+Almost 57 years ago to the day of President Kennedy’s address, he stated that America and its armed forces would come again if ever needed after the success of the Berlin Airlift.
 Despite the current bluster and tension in bilateral relations, allies and adversaries alike know the same rings true today.